Jheitor012/SMTHardtypeFusionCalculator/README.md

 Shin Megami Tensei Nocturne is a property of Atlus.

 This is a fan project, not affiliated with either Atlus or Sega.

+The project is still in development, not everything is implemented yet.